It’s no secret that weekday morning routines can be hectic. Between meal prep and getting everyone out the door on time, there's a lot to fit in.

-It is important to make time for breakfast on busy mornings.
-Your child needs to refuel their energy levels to take part in learning and activities at school.
+No matter how busy things get, it is important to make time for breakfast.
+Children need to refuel energy levels to take part in learning and activities at school or daycare.

 Ideas for Success

 - Prepare as much as possible the night before.
-Pack school bags, assemble lunches, and prepare breakfast foods.
+Get backpacks ready, assemble lunches, and get breakfast foods ready.

 - Set alarms 10 minutes earlier to leave more time for breakfast.

-- Teach kids to prepare their own simple breakfast.
+- Teach kids to prepare their own simple breakfast if they are old enough.

 - Serve leftovers for breakfast.